cseelhoff/RimThreaded/.github/ISSUE_TEMPLATE/bug_report_high.md

 IMPORTANT: Please first search existing bugs to ensure you are not creating a duplicate bug report.

 **To Reproduce**
-IMPORTANT: Uncheck the "vanilla" label on the right if bug is not reproducible when running only RimWorld, DLCs, Harmony, and RimThreaded

 Steps to reproduce the behavior:
 1. Go to '...'
 2. Click on '....'